CORDEA/typst-playground/main.typ

 == Typst

-Typst is a new markup-based typesetting system for the sciences.
-Typst embeds a scripting language, so we can write documents with code #emoji.hands.raised
+Typst is a new markup-based typesetting system for the sciences. @typst Typst embeds a scripting language, so we can write documents with code #emoji.hands.raised

 ```
 let hello() = {